 The spectacle of Daniel Radcliffe being fucked in the ass, his hairy legs forced over his shoulders is perhaps the most daring yet superfluous, unnecessary and redundant scene in the entire movie.
 Sadly, it is for what this film will be remembered, which is not what the writers intended.

 Both Concussion and Darlings are very white films.
 There are no black people at all in Concussion which I found utterly baffling.

 Kill Your Darlings has perhaps one of the most racially offensive scenes where Radcliffe and DeHann are the only white faces in a black speak easy imagining what trouble they could cause by manipulating the clientele if they were negro puppets frozen in time.

-As a metaphor it was sickeningly on point: this is how white gay America treats black gay America.
+As a metaphor it was sickeningly on point: this is how white gay Americans treats black gay Americans.

 The colorless casting issue aside, Concussion, because it seems to comfortably inhabit the parameters of a low budget film is a more accomplished and polished tale.

 ‘After a blow to the head, Abby decides she can’t do it anymore.
 Her life just can’t be only about the house, the kids and the wife.
 She needs more: she needs to be Eleanor.’

 Concussion as described on IMDB only scrapes at the surface of what this ingenious film unpacks.

 Concussion’s provenance is by way of the IFP script lab and Sundance Post Production fund.

 The delicate performances, elegant settings, this thoughtful and spare film (compassionately told) delighting from beginning to end… well, until mid-way through the third act.